-We don't see the kids doing the things we used to do -- dirt-clod or snowball fights, King-of-the-Hill, wrestling with each other, racing downhill on bikes as fast as possible.
+We don't see the kids doing the things we used to do -- dirtclod or snowball fights, King-of-the-Hill, wrestling with each other, racing downhill on bikes as fast as possible.
 Or riding our bikes ten miles from home without telling anyone.
-A lot of kids today appear to be inside, addicted to video games.
-I'm sure that's not such a good thing.
+A lot of kids today appear to be inside, addicted to video games (I know a kid who gets on his tablet as soon as he gets up).
+That's not such a good thing.

 Most of the things we did as kids were risky, but risk had a lot to do with making it fun.
 It was a controlled (and at that age, a mostly mild) risk, but it was still a risk.